RusticiSoftware/launch/lms_lrs.md

 2) Any activity details (such as activity descriptions) that should be available to reporting systems, but will not be (or may not be) sent by the activity provider when reporting statements.
-That is, TinCan.xml may be used to describe activities to the LRS, as an alternative to doing that description at runtime.
+That is, tincan.xml may be used to describe activities to the LRS, as an alternative to doing that description at runtime.

 ###Import